Table of Contents

-In this article, you will learn what is a database, DBMS, and Database Manager and also how to use the Cloudways Database Manager to manage the databases.
+In this article, you will learn about databases, DBMS, and Database Manager and how to use the Cloudways Database Manager to manage the databases.

 What is the Database?

 A database is a structured, organized set of data.
-A Web database is a database application designed to be managed and accessed through the Internet or electronically from a computer system.
+A Web database is an application designed to be managed and accessed online or electronically from a computer system.
 In terms of computing terminology, a database refers to software used to store and organize data.
 Think of it as a file cabinet where you store data in different sections called tables.
 When you need a particular file, you look into that specific section (table) and get the file (data) you need.

 What is the DBMS & Database Manager?

-DBMS refers to Database Management System; it is a software or set of software programs to control retrieval, storage, and modification of organized data in a database.
+DBMS refers to Database Management System; it is a software or set of software programs to control the retrieval, storage, and modification of organized data in a database.
 MYSQL is a ubiquitous example of DBMS.
-Database Manager is the part of DBMS, and it handles the organization, retrieval, and storage of data.
+Database Manager is part of DBMS, which handles the organization, retrieval, and storage of data.
 A database manager creates a bridge or links two or more files together and is the foundation for developing conventional business systems.
-Contrast with file manager, which works with only one file at a time and is typically used interactively on a personal computer for managing the personal and independent data and files.
+This contrast with file manager, which works with only one file at a time and is typically used interactively on a personal computer for managing personal and independent data and files.